savonet/book/audio.md

 #### Compressing and limiting

-In order be able to increase the loudness of the signal without the sound artifacts due to clipping, people typically use _compressors_ which are audio effects, which leave the signal untouched when it is not very loud, and progressively lowers when it gets loud.
+In order be able to increase the loudness of the signal without the sound artifacts due to clipping, people typically use _compressors_\index{compressor} which are audio effects, which leave the signal untouched when it is not very loud, and progressively lowers when it gets loud.
 Graphically, the output level given the input level is represented in the following figure: